openaps/docs/docs/docs/walkthrough/phase-3/Understand-determine-basal.md

 * The first line is meal.json, which, if provided, allows determine-basal to decide when it is appropriate to enable Meal Assist.
 * The second line is from glucose.json, and represents the most recent BG, the change from the previous BG (usually 5 minutes earlier), and the average change since 3 data points earlier (usually 15 minutes earlier).
 * The third line is the currently running temporary basal.
 A duration of 0 indicates none is running.
 * Fourth is the IOB and insulin activity summary.
-Insulin activity is used (when multiplied by ISF) to calculate BGI, which represents how much BG should be rising or falling every 5 minutes based solely on insulin activity.
+Insulin activity is used (when multiplied by ISF) to calculate BGI (Blood Glucose Index), which represents how much BG should be rising or falling every 5 minutes based solely on insulin activity.
 Basal IOB excludes the IOB effect of boluses, and Bolus Snooze is used in determining how long to avoid low-temping after a bolus while waiting for any carbs to kick in.
 * Fifth is the contents of profile.json, which contains all of the user's relevant pump settings, as well as their configured maximum (basal) IOB.

 ## Output